qwook/SeeYouLaterCalculator/README.md

 # Frameworks
 ## Client:
-Angular - handles MVC
+**Angular** - handles MVC
-BabelJS - allows for usage of latest javascript version
+**BabelJS** - allows for usage of latest javascript version
 	it just translates latest javascript version so that older javascript engines can use it.
-Jade - translates to HTML, used for templates and defining the html of buttons and layout
+**Jade** - translates to HTML, used for templates and defining the html of buttons and layout

 ## Server:
-Browserify - compiles all the clientside scripts into one file Express - framework used to host the website (higher level than nodejs, allows hosting websites with smaller amounts of commands.)
+**Webpack** - compiles all the clientside scripts into one file **Express** - framework used to host the website (higher level than nodejs, allows hosting websites with smaller amounts of commands.)
-NodeJS - the engine used to host the website (built on C++/v8 interprets javascript)
+**NodeJS** - the engine used to host the website (built on C++/v8 interprets javascript)

 ## Development:
-Gulp which is used as like "make"
+Grunt which is used as like "make"
 	automates commands needed to compile for client and server.

 # Dependencies